kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Bureaucracy</summary>
     You know how to cut through the red tape of bureaucracy and reduce the time needed to navigate such institutions.
-Gain Expertise on such checks.
+Gain <b>Expertise</b> on such checks.
   </details>

   <details>
     <summary>Business Dealing</summary>
     The ability to make sound business contracts that will safely benefit both parties.
-You have Expertise on all such checks.
+You have <b>Expertise</b> on all such checks.
   </details>

   <details>
-    <summary>Infernal Law (trait)</summary>
+    <summary>Infernal Law (<b>trait</b>)</summary>
     You have enough knowledge to be able to decipher the convoluted language of an infernal contract.
 In order to fully comprehend such a contract, you would need to understand Infernal.
   </details>

   <details>
     <summary>Solicitor</summary>
-    You have sufficient understanding of the legal system to be able to defend yourself or someone else during a court trial, and have Expertise on such checks.
+    You have sufficient understanding of the legal system to be able to defend yourself or someone else during a court trial, and have <b>Expertise</b> on such checks.
   </details>
   </div>
 </details>